 Professor Amie Kreppel is conducting research on the Council of the EU (formerly the Council of Ministers), which has been at the center of EU decision-making since the earliest days of the European Economic Community.
 Her research examines the transformation of the Council of the EU through a detailed analysis of the texts of the treaties themselves, as well as additional supplemental materials (archival documents, older academic articles and textbooks, etc.).
 The first stage of the research is the compilation of a detailed spread sheet containing all treaty references to the Council of Ministers, the Council and the European Council to track their formal institutional development and tasks from the European Coal and Steel Community through the most recent Lisbon Treaty.
 In addition we will collect references to and depictions of the Council (of Ministers) from other primary sources, academic articles and a selection of secondary sources to track how our understanding of the Council has evolved over time.

-Dr. Angela McCarthy‘s research interests include political attitudes, policy opinions, and political behavior.
-I am conducting research on the influence of religiosity in shaping political preferences and political behavior.
-Specifically, I am interested in how religiosity influences social/values-based issues, economic issues, and foreign policy concerns.
+Dr. Angela McCarthy’s research interests include political attitudes, policy opinions, and political behavior.
+She is conducting research on the influence of religiosity in shaping political preferences and political behavior.
+Specifically, she is interested in how religiosity influences social/values-based issues, economic issues, and foreign policy concerns.
 Current research includes: (1) the extent of which attitudes toward same-sex marriage have changed over time, (2) how religiosity influences public opinion on environmental policy, (3) the role of religiosity in influencing opinions on redistribution policies, and (4) the role of religiosity in influencing opinions on immigration and boarder security.